I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugbreakpoint2-setcommand.md

 <p>This method can also return error values.
 For more information, see <a href="debugger.hresult_values">Return Values</a>.</p>

 ## -remarks
 <p>The command string is a list of debugger commands that are separated by semicolons.
 These commands are executed every time that the breakpoint is triggered.
 The commands are executed before the engine informs any event callbacks that the breakpoint has been triggered.</p>

 <p>If the command string includes an execution command such as <b>G (Go)</b>, this command should be the last command in the <i>Command</i> string.
 If a command causes the target to resume execution, the rest of the command string is ignored.</p>

-<p>For more information about breakpoint properties, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539284">Controlling Breakpoint Flags and Parameters</a>.</p>

-<p>The command string is a list of debugger commands that are separated by semicolons.
-These commands are executed every time that the breakpoint is triggered.
-The commands are executed before the engine informs any event callbacks that the breakpoint has been triggered.</p>

-<p>If the command string includes an execution command such as <b>G (Go)</b>, this command should be the last command in the <i>Command</i> string.
-If a command causes the target to resume execution, the rest of the command string is ignored.</p>